 Reverse flow smokers produce a lot of smoke, so make sure that you open the vents to lower the temperature and close them to raise it.
 Once you have the internal temperature to 225 degrees Fahrenheit (107 C), you are ready to start smoking.
 Place the meat on the grill plates and close the lid.

 Cook the meat low and slow for several hours.
 For pork and brisket, we recommend at least 10 hours.
+Consider wrapping your brisket for that juicy flavor.
 Baby back ribs should take around 3 hours.
 We recommend basting your meats every 2 hours.
 Monitor the temperature and refill your firebox as needed to maintain the smoke flow.
 Now that you have learned how to use a reverse flow smoker, you can proceed to season your offset smoker.

 Is grilling possible on a reverse flow smoker?